-We continued on for a few more painful weeks, but in the end, I cut it off.
-I felt like I was walking on eggshells, and was nervous to ask him the simplest questions.
+We continued on for a few more painful weeks, but I cut it off in the end.
+I felt like I was walking on eggshells and was nervous to ask him the simplest questions.
 We haven’t spoken since.
 This wasn’t a funny story.
 My bad.

 Pete, if you’re reading this, you were a jerk, and you made me feel like I needed to apologize for being myself.
 Ew.
 Rude.